Last Updated @ 11:35 (CET) on 24/11/2020

 A quick word from us before you read on...As a travel company that relies on the steady financial support of our local partners in the tourism, gastronomy, nightlife, hospitality, culture and events sectors, Poland In Your Pocket is essentially a microcosm of the industries suffering most right now.
 We, therefore, encourage you to think about how you can help more broadly.
 Read our articles on How to Help Local Industries & Causes During Coronavirus Crisis, and Charitable Gastro Initiatives Worth Supporting.

 From March 20, Poland was officially in an EPIDEMIC STATE.
 In order to contain the spread of Coronavirus, many public institutions and businesses - including schools, universities, restaurants, bars, shops, hotels, museums, cultural attractions - were closed, with many others under restricted operations and open hours.
-The individual movements of private citizens were restricted, with people expected to remain in their homes unless they have a valid reason to be out.On May 30th, restaurants and bars were allowed to reopen under new guidelines for keeping the public ‘safe.’
+The individual movements of private citizens were restricted, with people expected to remain in their homes unless they have a valid reason to be out.On May 30th, gastro points, entertainment venues and educational institutes were allowed to reopen under new guidelines for keeping the public ‘safe' (see above regarding yellow/red zones).

 Is Warsaw open for Travel?
 Are there tourists in Warsaw again?Poland's borders with the country's EU neighbours reopened to foreign travellers on June 12.
-Those entering the country from within the EU will NO longer have to go through a 2-week quarantine period.
+Those entering the country from within the EU will NO longer have to go through a 2-week quarantine period, unless stated by your country's foreign ministry (check before you leave!).
 If you arrive in Poland from a non-EU country, you may be required to self-isolate for 14 days, unless you are transiting to your place of residence.

 The Schengen Zone is now open to outside travellers however, restrictions remain at the Polish borders with Ukraine, Belarus and the Russian exclave of Kaliningrad.
 As of 01 July EU borders reopened to citizens from 15 non-EU countries, which are: Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay.
 The list does not include The U.S., Brazil and Russia.